Mothers Who Make a Garden

 Mothers Who Make is an international movement and network of peer support focused on the experiences of being a mother and maker.
 The Coventry Hub, which formed in 2019, is facilitated by myself and is a rich and fluid collective of female and non-binary creative people from the region with a relationship to care-giving or the concept of mothering, as well as inviting conversation around how we might imagine a more nurturing society in general.

-There are copies of Mothers Who Make a Garden: The Dreaming catalogued at Paul Mellon Centre Library, Wellcome Collection, Barber Institute of Fine Arts, Mossy Margins and The Pod Reading Room.
+There are copies of Mothers Who Make a Garden: The Dreaming catalogued at Paul Mellon Centre Library, Forest of Zine and Wellcome Collection.
+There are also copies available at Barber Institute of Fine Arts, Mossy Margins, The Pod Reading Room and Women’s Art Library at Goldsmiths.

 April, 2023 at The Nest, Talking Birds HQ

-A journal is kept on site at the Old Grammar School which documents the planters and evolution of the project.
-Regular gatherings are held at the garden, an opportunity for mothers to find out about the plants, help with tasks, be creative, or simply relax and enjoy the space.
+A journal was kept on site at the Old Grammar School which documents the planters and evolution of the project.
+Regular gatherings were held at the garden, an opportunity for mothers to find out about the plants, help with tasks, be creative, or simply relax and enjoy the space.
 Latest news on garden sessions are advertised on Instagram @motherswhomakecov or by getting in touch via adele@coventrybiennial.com

 We owe many thanks to Anne Forgan, Janet Vaughan and Talking Birds, Kings Hill Nurseries, Good Gym Coventry, The Herbert Art Gallery & Museum, Food Union and Coventry Cathedral Live & Dye Garden, Coventry Urban Eden, The Pantry St. Giles, Al Bader Restaurant, Sarah Shalgosky, Kelly Baker, Mothers Who Make Coventry workshop participants, Mothers Who Make a Garden: The Dreaming zine contributors, and many friends and family.